-If you plan to install an 80mm, 60mm, or 42mm M.2 device, then you will not use the preattached screws to secure your M.2 Device.
-Instead, use one of the screw/standoff sets that are included as accessories.
-Remove the screw from the standoff and fasten the standoff into the place on the motherboard marked with the length of your SSD.
-This will be used to secure your M.2 device to the motherboard.
+If you plan to install an 80mm, 60mm, and/or 42mm M.2 device, you will need to install one of the M.2 screw/standoffs included with the X570 DARK accessories for each device.
+Each set comes with one standoff, which must be installed at the interval for your device, and the screw, which will be used to secure the M.2 device to the standoff.